EudyContreras/NodeJS-Server-API-Template/README.md

-# NodeJS-API-Template
+# React Isomorphic PWA

-## Isomorphic react PWA backed by Express and MongoDB
+### Isomorphic react PWA backed by Express and MongoDB

-A simple and production ready Node JS Teamplate Engine backed by express and mongoDB using the MERN stack architecture.
+A simple and production ready boilerplate backed by express and mongoDB using the MERN stack architecture.
 It features a fully installable Isomorphic/Universal rendering experience using react, as a well as redux for state management.
 The boilerplate is highly customizable and it allows you to choose the render method of choice.
 (SSR, CSR)

 <img src="./media/audits.png">.

-## Technologies
+### Technologies

 * Node
 * Babel